Reviews You Can Rely On

 Testers loved the style and cut (and fun colors!) of the Flylow Foxy bibs.
 Credit: Kaylee Walden

 Recently, contrasting zippers have made quite a splash in the market, along with fun prints and patterns.
 Some folks like to pair bright, mismatched colors, while some will opt for a matching set.
 Totally up to you how you show your style on the hill, and that's part of the fun!
-Our testers tend to gravitate towards bright colors that pop on the slopes, like the salmon pink Mammut Stoney HS Thermo.
-The Arc'teryx Sentinel pants have a more modern and streamlined look, giving them extra credit in this category.
-Pair the Sentinel with the matching jacket for extra style points.
+Our testers tend to gravitate towards bright colors that pop on the slopes, like the red-hot Arc'teryx Sentinel pants.
+Pair the Sentinel or Outdoor Research Snowcrew with the matching jacket for extra style points.

 How to Choose Ski Pants for Women

-When choosing a pair of ski pants or bibs, consider the conditions and climate of your home mountain and how and when you like to ski.
-If you like to spend some days going uphill in the backcountry, it's likely you won't want to go for the warmest insulated option, since it will be tough to regulate heat.
-If your mountain frequently sees rain at lower elevations, you'll want to prioritize the level of waterproofing – so on and so forth.
+When choosing a pair of ski pants or bibs, consider the climate of your home mountain and how and when you like to ski.
+If your mountain frequently sees rain at lower elevations, you'll want to prioritize the level of waterproofing.
+If you tend to head for the lodge during inclement weather, maybe high-level waterproofing isn't as paramount.

 Types of Ski Pants

-Insulated Pants: These pants help keep you warm by trapping warm air around your legs with lofty insulation.
+Insulated Pants: These pants help keep you warm by trapping warm air around your legs with the use of insulation.
 Each company has different names for their insulation, which will be noted in grams.
-Insulated pants are best for those who get cold easily or frequently ski in colder northern latitudes.
+Insulated pants are best for those who get cold easily or frequently ski in colder locations.

 Shell Pants: These pants have a waterproof and breathable lining, but require thoughtful layering underneath for warmth.
 They typically have long zippered vents to quickly regulate heat.
-Shells are best for high-output activities but are versatile enough, with proper layering.
+Shells are best for high-output skiers (especially if you like to hike) and, with proper layering, offer the versatility to wear in all conditions.

-Bibs: Somewhat resembling technical overalls, bibs have extended fabric that at least covers part of the abdomen and has shoulder straps.
-Bibs help keep snow out, offer more pockets, and prevent your pants from sliding down.
-These are often non-insulated, but insulated options do exist, too.
-We prefer a bib with a drop seat feature that allow you to unzip the backside for bathroom breaks without removing the straps.
+Bibs: Resembling technical overalls, bibs have extended fabric that at least covers part of the abdomen and have shoulder straps.
+Bibs help keep snow out, often offer more pockets, and prevent your pants from sliding down.
+These are often non-insulated, but insulated options exist, too.
+We prefer a bib with a drop seat feature that allows you to unzip the backside for bathroom breaks without removing your jacket.

 Ski-Touring Pants: Designed for the backcountry, these pants often offer a specific beacon pocket.
 They also prioritize breathability and waterproofing with a two or three-layer shell.
 They weigh as little as possible but are often the priciest of the bunch.
 Softshell pants are also a great option for backcountry touring in continental snow climates, where the snow comes in drier.